Coinbase is launching Coinbase Pro mobile app – TechCrunch

 On the second tab, you can see your portfolio of crypto assets and its value in fiat currencies.
 You can deposit or withdraw cryptocurrencies from the mobile app.
 Unfortunately, if you want to deposit or withdraw fiat currencies (USD, EUR, GBP, etc.), the app tells you to head over to the website.

-Finally, you can see your past and active orders, check your fees and limits.
+Finally, you can see your past and active orders, and check your fees and limits.

 Coinbase increased some of its trading fees on Coinbase Pro for low-volume accounts just last week.
 It is now more expensive to trade on Coinbase Pro if you trade less than the equivalent of $50,000 over 30 days.
 And if you trade less than $10,000 over 30 days, it now costs 0.50% in maker and taker fees.